Eating disorder therapy

 Established in 2000, Ellern Mede specialises in and treats only patients with eating disorders.
-Our clinicians have an excellent track record of positive outcomes for patients and are at the forefront of research to advance evidence-based eating disorders care.
+Our therapists and clinicians have an excellent track record of positive outcomes for patients and are at the forefront of research to advance evidence-based eating disorders care.

 Ellern Mede's approach to eating disorders therapy

 Evidence shows patients with eating disorders have better outcomes when treated in centres specialising in the treatment of these disorders than in general medical settings where staff do not have specialist eating disorders experience.
 Best outcomes for patients come from working with dedicated eating disorder specialists.

 Your first consultation is a comprehensive assessment with a specialist eating disorders consultant psychiatrist.
 An important first goal of treatment is to establish a therapeutic alliance and continuity of working with a dedicated team in an agreed plan of care which involves the patient and the patient’s family where appropriate.
 We employ psychiatrists, psychologists, family therapists, occupational therapists, dieticians, nurses and healthcare assistants.
 The team explore the best therapeutic approach for each patient, spanning both physical and mental health needs.

 We will take into account your past experiences of therapy, the difficulties you are facing, your goals for treatment and your preferences to develop an individual therapy plan.
 Our team of therapists are skilled in a number of approaches including Cognitive Behaviour Therapy, Cognitive Remediation Therapy, Dialectical Behaviour Therapy and Motivational Enhancement Therapy among other evidence-based and NICE-recommended treatments.